Industry standards change: End of 2-year public SSL/TLS certificates

 Before DigiCert can reissue your DV certificate, you must demonstrate control over the domains on your certificate order.
 To learn more about the available DCV Methods, see Domain Control Validation (DCV) Methods.

-In the DCV verification method drop-down list, choose the DCV method you want to use to demonstrate control over the domains on the certificate order.
+In the DCV verification method drop-down list, choose the DCV method you want to use for demonstrating control over the domains on the certificate order.

 In the DCV Email Language drop-down list, select the language you want DCV authentication email to be sent in.